brimdata/zed/zeek/Shaping-Zeek-NDJSON.md

 tracks a planned enhancement to persist such settings within Zed itself rather than relying on external mechanisms such as shell aliases.

-# Importing Shaped Data Into Brim
+# Importing Shaped Data Into Zui

-If you wish to browse your shaped data with [Brim](https://github.com/brimdata/brim), the best way to accomplish this at the moment would be to use `zq` to convert it to ZNG [as shown above](#invoking-the-shaper-from-zq), then drag the ZNG into Brim as you would any other log.
+If you wish to browse your shaped data with [Zui](https://github.com/brimdata/zui), the best way to accomplish this at the moment would be to use `zq` to convert it to ZNG [as shown above](#invoking-the-shaper-from-zq), then drag the ZNG into Zui as you would any other log.
 An enhancement [zed/2695](https://github.com/brimdata/zed/issues/2695) is planned that will soon make it possible to attach your shaper to a Pool.
-This will allow you to drag the original NDJSON logs directly into the Pool in Brim and have the shaping applied as the records are being committed to the Pool.
+This will allow you to drag the original NDJSON logs directly into the Pool in Zui and have the shaping applied as the records are being committed to the Pool.

 # Contact us!